Igor Mitoraj's "Fall of Icarus" sculpture in Agrigento, photo 2024, Julia Piechna

 Igor Mitoraj's "Fall of Icarus" sculpture in Agrigento

-Igor Mitoraj's sculptures such as 'The Fall of Icarus' may seem to be an attempt to combine classical proportions - the permanent and timeless with the fragmentary.
-The artist's works often depict figures with ancient features, but damaged, as if they were relics of antiquity, brought out of oblivion.
-These fragments of sculptures have both beauty and an undeniable tragedy, capable of evoking the collapse of great civilisations, but also of human ambition.
+Igor Mitoraj's sculptures such as 'The Fall of Icarus' appeal to classical proportions - that which is permanent and timeless.
+They depict figures with ancient features, but damaged, as if they were relics of antiquity, brought out of oblivion.
+They conceal both beauty and undoubted tragedy, capable of evoking the collapse of great civilisations, but also of human ambitions.
+They take on particular significance, in a world where digital media reinforce the fragmentation of identity, which is split between work, family and other activities.

 Ambition and the limits of human possibility